-November 16, 2022
+FOR CONSIDERATION November 16, 2022

+10. The Board of Trustees

+FROM: Thomas Falcone

 SUBJECT: Approval of the Annual Report on the Board Policy on Customer Experience

 The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution: (i) approving the annual report on the Board Policy on Customer Experience (the "Policy"); and (ii) finding that LIPA has complied with the Policy, which resolution is attached hereto as Exhibit "A."